Well-posedness of a cross-diffusion population model with nonlocal diffusion: Abstract

 \section{Abstract}

 We prove the existence and uniqueness of solution of a nonlocal cross-diffusion competitive population model for two species.
 The model may be considered as a version, or even an approximation, of the paradigmatic Shigesada-Kawasaki-Teramoto cross-diffusion model, in which the usual diffusion differential operator is replaced by an integral diffusion operator.
-The proof of existence of solutions is based on a compactness argument, while the uniqueness of solution is achieved through a duality technique. \no\emph{Keywords: }nonlocal diffusion, cross-diffusion, evolution problem, existence of solutions, uniqueness of solution, Shigesada-Kawasaki-Teramoto population model
+The proof of existence of solutions is based on a compactness argument, while the uniqueness of solution is achieved through a duality technique.